pwhipp/discord_join_up_bot/README.md

 # Permissions

 Must be given these permissions:
+- Manage Roles
+- Manage Nicknames
-- Read Messages
+- View Channels
 - Send Messages
 - Read Message History
-- Manage Roles
-- Manage Nicknames

 The Join Up Bot role should be positioned above any of the roles it will assign or remove.
 In this case, this will be the admin role.